noPerfection/service/BUILT_IN_DEFINE.md

 Then, service will list the routes for the service or handler.

 The rule is of the `Rule` structure instance.
-This structure is defined in the `service` package of the `config-lib` module.
+This structure is defined in the `service` package of the `github.com/noPerfection/runtime/config` module.
 The `service` package has three methods to define a destination rule.

 ### Route destination